 2. Terminate all Browser Processes and Clear Cache

-Sometimes, closing your browser may not be enough to get rid of the screen sharing problem, as it might still operate in the background.
+Sometimes, closing your browser may not be enough to eliminate the screen sharing problem, as it might still operate in the background.
 To end browser processes, use the Control + Delete + Alt shortcut on your PC or the Quit + Function combination if you are using a Mac.
 Besides this, you should also clear your browser cache.
 The reason is that screen sharing is a graphics-intensive process.
 So, if you are using an older processor, you may need to get rid of some memory to make room for screen sharing.

 3. Force-Quit Running Applications